-- Acute conditions (a medical issue that needs fast attention) for as long as the condition lasts. - Chronic physical and behavioral conditions (a health care issue you have for a long time) - for an amount of time required to finish the course of treatment and to arrange for a safe transfer to a new doctor in the IEHP network. - Pregnancy during the pregnancy and for up to 12 months after the end of pregnancy. - Maternal mental health services for up to 12 months from the diagnosis or

-- from the end of pregnancy, whichever is later. - Care of a newborn child between birth and age 36 months for up to 12 months from the start date of the coverage or the date the provider's contract ends with IEHP. - Terminal illness (a life-threatening medical issue) for as long as the illness lasts.
-Completion of covered services may exceed twelve (12) months from the time the provider stops working with IEHP. - Performance of a surgery or other medical procedure from a non-plan provider as long as it is covered, medically necessary and is authorized by IEHP as part of a documented course of treatment and has been recommended and documented by the provider surgery or other medical procedure to take place within 180 days of the provider's contract termination date or 180 days from the effective date of coverage of a new member.
+Health condition Time period Acute conditions (a medical issue that needs fast attention) For as long as your acute condition lasts Serious chronic physical and behavioral conditions (a serious health care issue you have had for a long time) For an amount of time required to finish your course of treatment and to safely move you to a new doctor in the IEHP network Pregnancy and postpartum (after birth) care During your pregnancy and up to 12 months after the end of pregnancy Maternal mental health services For up to 12 months from the diagnosis or from the end of your pregnancy, whichever is later Care of a newborn child between birth and 36 months old For up to 12 months from the start date of the coverage or the date the provider's contract ends with IEHP Terminal illness (a life-threatening medical issue) For as long as your illness lasts.
+You may still get services for more than 12 months from the date you enrolled with IEHP or the time the provider stops working with IEHP Performance of a surgery or other medical procedure from an out-of-network provider as long as it is covered, medically necessary, and authorized by IEHP as part of a documented course of treatment and recommended and documented by the provider The surgery or other medical procedure must take place within 180 days of the provider's contract termination date or 180 days from the effective date of your enrollment with IEHP services from a different provider in IEHP's network.

-For other conditions that may qualify, contact IEHP Member Services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347 or 711).
+For other conditions that might qualify, call IEHP Member Services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347 or 711).